cottsak/ControllerTests/README.md

 ### But it's not about the web site

-This app demonstrates the ease in which one can create solid end-to-end tests against both MVC and WebApi controllers with minimum infrastructore code.
+This app demonstrates the ease in which one can create solid end-to-end tests against both MVC and WebApi controllers with minimum infrastructure code.
 The gold are the tests in `HomeControllerTests.cs` and `DeleteICControllerTests.cs` along with the supporting infrastructure in `MVCControllerTest.cs` and `ApiControllerTest.cs`.

 Please leave me feedback via pull requests, issues or hitting me up at [@mattkocaj](https://twitter.com/mattkocaj).